Michael N. Sohn

 Michael Sohn, a former General Counsel of the Federal Trade Commission, is a member of Davis Polk’s Litigation Department, based in our Washington DC office.
 His practice focuses on the antitrust aspects of mergers and acquisitions, as well as government and private antitrust litigation and investigations.
 He is widely recognized for his involvement in sensitive and complex antitrust matters, particularly with regard to facilitating innovative agreements between companies and reviewing government authorities.

-Mr. Sohn has represented clients such as Wyeth, GE, Merck, Nasdaq, Emerson, Comcast, Palm, PricewaterhouseCoopers and PepsiCo in merger investigations and litigation before the FTC and the Justice Department.
-He also provides general antitrust counseling for a variety of clients, including GE and Forest Laboratories.
+Mr. Sohn has represented clients such as BATS Global Markets, Comcast, Emerson, GE, Merck, Shire, Smith & Nephew, Palm, PepsiCo, and PricewaterhouseCoopers in merger investigations and litigation before the FTC and the Antitrust Division of the Department of Justice.

 Mr. Sohn joined Davis Polk from a major Washington law firm where he led the antitrust practice for many years.